kushfj/modbus_sim/README.md

 Part of the scaling is dependent on the underlying operating system.
 The intention is to use Linux and network sub-interfaces with spoofed hardware MAC addresses to masquerade as PLC vendor.

+## Test Harness Usage

+//Note:// currently only tested on Ubuntu Server VMs on VirtualBox.
+Some hardcoded interface addresses are used due to rapid prototyping approach for the development.
+These need to be dynamically determined based on the host on which the scripts are run, or parametertised as command line arguments to be specified by the user.

+The test harness Python script is used to generate a set of command which are printed to STDOUT.
+These can be redirected to test files and executed as bash scripts on the respective hosts to run the client/master or server/slave scripts.

+The harness scripts assumes that the networking between the client and server exists and is working correctly.

+### Usage

+Ensure that the development environment set-up is completed on both the client and server hosts (refer below)

+  - Run the test harness on the slave/server machine.
+This will ensure that the slaves list file (slaves.txt) is generated and all slaves are started and waiting for connection.
+The demo command generates a script to instantiate 100 servers and outputs the list of IP addresses to a file called demo_list.txt, and redirects STDOUT to the script to be executed on the server called run_slaves.sh
+    - `./python_venv/bin/python ./test_harness.py -s server -n 100 -l demo_list.txt > run_slaves.sh`
+  - Transfer the slaves list file (slaves.txt) to the client/master machine
+  - Run the test hardness script on the master/client machine.
+The script will use the slaves list file as an input and cluster them across the specified number of clients and generate commands to connect to the servers as needed.
+The demo command below accepts the demo_list.txt file and redirects STDOUT to the script to be executed on the client called run_masters.sh
+    - `./python_venv/bin/python ./test_harness.py -s client -n 5 -l demo_list.txt > run_masters.sh`
+  - On the slaves VM execute the slaves script e.g. run_slaves.sh
+  - Wait for the script to finish executing and run the masters script e.g. run_masters.sh on the masters VM

 ## References